flamoedo/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 4. Identified lane-line pixels and fit their positions with a polynomial.

 Then in cell 16 of notebook, the function `detect_lanes()` uses a polinomial to draw the lane lines detect on the image.
-There are also a fuction called `detect_lanes_next_frame()`, that is used after the firt detection, to improve the performance retricting the search area.
+There are also a fuction called `detect_lanes_next_frame()`, that is used after the first detection, to improve the performance, restricting the search area.
-Wen the lines become not parallel, the first detection is applied again.
+When the lines become not parallel, the first detection is applied again.
 This process can be seen in the line 378 of the file `detect_lanes.py`

 ![alt text][image5]

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. Calculate the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+I did this in the cell 23 and 25 of the notebook.

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+#### 6. Result plotted back down onto the road such that the lane area is identified clearly.

+I implemented this step in the cell 27 of the notebook.
-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:
+To process the video, I implemented a function called `pipeline()` in the line 348 of the file `detect_lanes.py` Here is an example of my result on a test image:

 ![alt text][image6]